 - Brahmas are large chickens with feathers that decorate their legs and feet

-- Brahmas have a distinctive beetle brow that projects slightly over their eyes
+- The Brahma has a distinctive beetle brow that projects slightly over its eyes

 - There are three distinct colors of Brahmas – light, dark, and a pale orange-brown color commonly referred to as buff